IveMalfunctioned/CEV2/README.md

 # Windows 10 Developer's Edition

 Windows 10 Developer's Edition (Codename CEV2) is a customized version of Windows 10 aimed towards developers.
-It is based on Windows 10 Debloated BSE v2.1 x64-bit.
+It is based on https://github.com/IveMalfunctioned/Win10DebloatedBSE v2.1.
 This build is the version 2 of the now defunct Windows modding group WinGamo's [Windows "Coding Edition"](https://imgur.com/a/iepwBQ4) (hence the codename), and includes tools and software for development (primarily C++ and Python) and a few for power users.

 # Changelog: